davetayls/davetayls.github.com/_posts/2018-05-20-fp-ts-01-working-with-nullable-values.md

 ## Lots of optional values

 I then needed to deal with an array of optional values and work on the results.
 If I loaded a set of nullable full names and wanted to pull out the first names then I would go about it using `alt` and `traverse`.

+The `alt` method on `Option` allows you to provide a default value without "unboxing" it.
+The difference between `alt` and `getOrElse` is the output.
+If you have an `Option<string>` then `alt` still returns an `Option<string>` whereas `getOrElse` will return a `string` (the value inside).

-The `alt` method on `Option` allows you to provide a default value without "unboxing" it using `getOrElse`.
-It's pretty straight-forward once you understand that `some` returns an `Option` with a value you know is not nullable.
+An `Option` type can be in one of two forms.
+A `Some` type to represent there is a value and a `None` for when you have a `null | undefined`.
+The `some` function is a shorthand to returning an `Option` with a value you know is not nullable.

 ```typescript
 const getFirstNameWithDefault =